buddy-codes/XL-Replit/README.md

 ## Suggest data

 If you have some relevant data for someone's profile, please fill out [this form](https://xl-replit.lafkpages.tech/suggestData) with the data and it will be reviewed by a moderator.

+## Quick Update

+Instead of using chrome.???.??? please use "brow" since that supports both firefox & chrome.

 ## Contributors